 Before you begin, be aware of the following information:

-- You are not required to install Azure Multi-Factor Authentication Server on your AD FS server.
+- You don't have to install Azure Multi-Factor Authentication Server on your AD FS server.
 However, you must install the Multi-Factor Authentication adapter for AD FS on a Windows Server 2012 R2 or Windows Server 2016 that is running AD FS.
-You can install the server on a different computer if it is a supported version and you install the AD FS adapter separately on your AD FS federation server.
+You can install the server on a different computer if you install the AD FS adapter separately on your AD FS federation server.
 See the following procedures to learn how to install the adapter separately.

 - If your organization is using text message or mobile app verification methods, the strings defined in Company Settings contain a placeholder, <$application_name$>.
 In MFA Server v7.1, you can provide an application name that replaces this placeholder.
 In v7.0 or older, this placeholder is not automatically replaced when you use the AD FS adapter.
 For those older versions, remove the placeholder from the appropriate strings when you secure AD FS.

 - The account that you use to sign in must have user rights to create security groups in your Active Directory service.

 - The Multi-Factor Authentication AD FS adapter installation wizard creates a security group called PhoneFactor Admins in your instance of Active Directory.
 It then adds the AD FS service account of your federation service to this group.
-Verify on your domain controller that the PhoneFactor Admins group is indeed created and that the AD FS service account is a member of this group.
+Verify that the PhoneFactor Admins group was created on your domain controller, and that the AD FS service account is a member of this group.
 If necessary, manually add the AD FS service account to the PhoneFactor Admins group on your domain controller.

-- For information about installing the Web Service SDK with the user portal, read about deploying the user portal for Azure Multi-Factor Authentication Server.
+- For information about installing the Web Service SDK with the user portal, see deploying the user portal for Azure Multi-Factor Authentication Server.

 Install Azure Multi-Factor Authentication Server locally on the AD FS server